by Michael Holland –

-We are mid-way through the year – it’s time for a mid-year check-in with each of your employees.
-W
+As we approach mid-way through the calendar year, it’s time for a mid-year check-in with each of your employees.

-hile you’ve been regularly talking with your employees about their job tasks and performance, now it’s time for a different conversation – time to “re-hire” them for the rest of the year.
+While you’ve been regularly talking with your employees about their job tasks and performance, now it’s time for a different conversation.

 Schedule an extra meeting with each of your team members.
 Make it different: plan for it to be longer, go off-site or a different setting, send a message in advance so the employee can prepare for your conversation.
 And then be ready to listen.

-What have you learned so far this year?
+What are you proud of/have learned so far this year?

-We want our employees to be learning and growing – and they do too!
+We want employees reflect on their work and activity and relationships.
+We want them to be learning and growing.
 One of the best retention strategies for top talent is to make sure they are regularly challenged and learning.

 Oftentimes people don’t realize what they’ve learned until they stop and reflect.